 - Include when appropriate (most of the time)

 - Remedial action to solve the problem.

 - Further research to fill in gaps in our understanding.

 - Directions for future investigations on this or related topics.

-Cite all data, ideas, concepts, text that is not your own in the main body of the thesis using the Canadian Journals of Research.
+Cite all data, ideas, concepts, text that is not your own in the main body of the thesis using the format of the Canadian Journals of Research.
 In the List of References, list only these.
 Every citation in the thesis should be in the list of references, and every item in the list of references should be used in the thesis.
-Be careful to include references in figure captions and tables too.
+Be careful to include references in figures, figure captions and tables too.

 If your thesis has a substantial amount of data that deserves to be archived, it can usually be accommodated in an appendix.
 Other students will come looking for these data, so make sure they are complete, accurate and useful.
 As a general rule, any table extending beyond 1-2 pages and any repetitive illustrative material is better placed in an appendix.
 Other items might include lengthy calculations, references you used, but did not cite, list of equipment, complex procedures, any items you consider useful for future workers in this area, but not critical to your argument.